h600878/dat110-rdt/README.md

 #### Exercise 3 - Handling Corrupt ACK/NAK segments

-The `RDT2DataBitErrors.java` class implements a network model that at random sets negates the checksum in the transmitted segment thereby simulating a transmission errors.
+The `RDT2DataBitErrors.java` class implements a network model that at random negates the checksum in the transmitted segment thereby simulating a transmission errors.
 It tests whether the segment being processed by the network is a DATA segment, and only in that case may a negation of the checksum take place.

 This in turn cause the `doWaiting()` method in `TransportReceiverRDT2.java` to detect that the received segment has a checksum errors and therefore send a NAK segment back to the sender.